 a Title 1 Online Public Charter School that is accredited by AdvancED and dedicated to providing a, rigorous learning environment It provides the experience of a traditional Brick and Mortar school from the comfort of your very own home!

 Serving students in Kindergarten through 12th grade, GCA provides a strong academic foundation based on the Georgia Standards of Excellence, which are determined by The Georgia Department of Education Division of Curriculum and Instruction.
 Students attend classes via an online learning management system, which acts as a single location for students to access everything from course materials, assessments and grades.
 They also use this platform to engage with teachers, staff, and peers.
 It is a supportive online community that allows students to fulfill academic requirements in language arts, math, science, history, physical education, art and more with the guidance of certified teachers who provide live, real-time direct instruction.

-What’s more, the experience goes beyond academic basics, with students enjoying a robust school life experience as well.
-For instance, elementary students have access to everything from Baking Club and Guitar Club to Young Artists and the Health/Fitness Club.
+What’s more, the experience goes beyond academics, and invites students to enjoy a robust school life experience as well.
+For instance, elementary students can participate in clubs ranging from Baking Club and Guitar Club, to Young Artists and the Health/Fitness Club.
 Middle school students can participate in activities like the Book Dragons Club, the Babysitters Club and STEM Gems, among others.
-And high school clubs include Student Council, the Aspiring Medical Professionals Club, the Coding & Robotics Club, the Geography Club to name a few.
+And High School clubs include Student Council, the Aspiring Medical Professionals Club, the Coding & Robotics Club, and the Geography Club to name a few.

 If you are seeking an individualized and engaging school experience for your child, the world of virtual learning might be an ideal option for your family.
-For more information about GCA, including its enrollment procedures, visit georgiacyber.org.
+For more information about GCA, including its enrollment procedures, visit georgiacyber.org